colopl/app-store-server-library-dotnet/README.md

 string transactionId = utility.ExtractTransactionIdFromAppReceipt(receiptData);
 ```

-Note that the Receipt Utility is not injectable and should be instanciated when needed.
+Note that the Receipt Utility is not injectable and should be instantiated when needed.